How to Stay Connected in Marriage During Hard Times

 That's how emotional drift starts.
 Not with a blowup.
 With silence.

-Hope Relentless podcast, Chad and Sarah-Gayle open up about how to stay connected in marriage during hard times: grief, business failure, and the seasons where they kept missing each other.
+In this episode of the Hope Relentless podcast, Chad and Sarah-Gayle open up about how to stay connected in marriage during hard times: grief, business failure, and the seasons where they kept missing each other.
 Here's what helped, what didn't, and four anchors that held their marriage together when life fell apart.

 Prefer to listen or watch rather than read?